History of Microsoft Flight Simulator: Flight Simulator 4.0

 Version 4 followed in 1989, and brought several improvements over Flight Simulator 3.
 These included improved aircraft models, random weather patterns, a new sailplane, and dynamic scenery (non-interactive air and ground traffic on and near airports moving along static prerecorded paths).
 The basic version of FS4 was available for Macintosh computers in 1991.
 Like FS3, this version included an upgraded converter for the old Sublogic Scenery Disks into SCN files.

 A large series of add-on products were produced for FS4 between 1989 and 1993.
-First from Microsoft & the Bruce Artwick Organization (BAO) came the Aircraft and Scenery Designer (ASD) integration module.
+First from Microsoft and the Bruce Artwick Organization (BAO) came the Aircraft and Scenery Designer (ASD) integration module.
 This allowed FS4 users to build custom scenery units known as SC1 files which could be used within FS4 and traded with other users.
 Also, with the provided Aircraft Designer Module, the user could select one of two basic type aircraft frames (prop or jet) and customize flight envelope details and visual aspects.
 ASD provided additional aircraft including a Boeing 747 with a custom dash/cockpit (which required running in 640 × 350 resolution).

 Mallard Software and BAO released the Sound, Graphics, and Aircraft Upgrade (SGA), which added digital and synth sound capability (on compatible hardware) to FS4.
 A variety of high resolution modes also became available for specific types of higher end video cards and chipsets, thus supplying running resolutions up to 800 × 600.
 As with ASD, the SGA upgrade also came with some additional aircraft designed by BAO, including an Ultra-light.

 Another addition was known as the Aircraft Adventure Factory (AAF), which had two components.
 The first, the Aircraft Factory, was a Windows-based program allowing custom design aircraft shapes to be used within FS4 utilizing a CAD-type interface, supported by various sub menu and listing options.
 Once the shape was created and colors assigned to the various pieces, it could be tied to an existing saved flight model as was designed in the Aircraft Designer module.
 The other component of AAF was the Adventure module.
 Using a simple language, a user could design and compile a script that could access such things as aircraft position, airspeed, altitude, and aircraft flight characteristics.

 Other add-on products (most published by Mallard Software) included: The Scenery Enhancement Edition (SEE4), which further enhanced SC1 files and allowed for AF objects to be used as static objects within SEE4; Pilots Power Tools (PPT), which greatly eased the management of the many aircraft and scenery files available; and finally, a variety of new primary scenery areas created by MicroScene, including Hawaii (MS-1), Tahiti (MS-2), Grand Canyon (MS-3), and Japan (MS-4).
 Scenery files produced by Sublogic could also be used with FS4, including Sublogic's final USA East and West scenery collections.